Last updated: March 1, 2021

 A pandemic is an outbreak of a disease that occurs over a wide geographic area and affects an exceptionally high proportion of the population.
 The following information and resources are meant to assist libraries, institutions, and archives during a pandemic.
-Some of the resources are specific to influenza outbreaks but can be used more universally to help educate and inform decisions on pandemic prevention and preparedness.
-Please visit this page frequently as it is continuously being updated with new information as the COVID-19 situation develops.
-Please note that this page was last updated in March 2020.
-We are working on adding new information as it becomes available.
+The resources below focus on SARS-CoV-2, the virus that causes COVID-19 diseases.
+An emphasis is put on resources that focus on safely handling collections during the COVID-19 pandemic.
+This page will be updated with new information as the COVID-19 situation develops and additional research is available.

 COVID-19 Resources from EBSCO

 Provides free resources and expanded access to content to help support institutions.